ottlinger/fotorenamer/README.md

 ## Developer Documentation ##

-The project is maintained/built with maven - you can have a look at the current [site reports](https://ottlinger.github.io/fotorenamer/).
+The project is built with maven - you can have a look at the current [site reports](https://ottlinger.github.io/fotorenamer/).